solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

     pub crank_pubkey: Pubkey,
     /// Latest confirmed update request result that has been accepted as valid. pub latest_confirmed_round: AggregatorRound,
-    /// Oracle results from the current round of update request that has not been accepted as valid yet. pub current_round: AggregatorRound,
+    /// oracle results from the current round of update request that has not been accepted as valid yet. pub current_round: AggregatorRound,
     /// List of public keys containing the job definitions for how data is sourced off-chain by oracles. pub job_pubkeys_data: [Pubkey; 16],